Haut-Uélé

-Haut-Uélé (French for "Upper Uélé") is one of the 21 new provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
+Haut-Uélé (French for "Upper Uélé") is one of the 21 provinces of the Democratic Republic of the Congo created in the 2015 repartitioning.
 Haut-Uélé, Bas-Uélé, Ituri, and Tshopo provinces are the result of the dismemberment of the former Orientale province.
 Haut-Uélé was formed from the Haut-Uélé district whose town of Isiro was elevated to capital city of the new province.

 Administration

 The principal communities are Niangara, Dungu, Faradje, Watsa, Rungu, Isiro and Wamba.

 The capital of the province is the town of Isiro.